Regulatory Services COVID-19 Business Advice

 If your business is not on the list then you may open without committing an offence under these Regulations, however the opening of premises and services must be a decision for you as a business.

-Businesses selling food or drink (including cafes, bars, pubs and restaurants), social clubs, casinos, bowling alleys, amusement arcades (and other indoor leisure centres or facilities), funfairs, theme parks, adventure parks and activities, and bingo halls, must be closed between 10pm and 5am.
+Businesses selling food or drink (including cafes, bars, pubs and restaurants), social clubs, casinos, bowling alleys, amusement arcades (and other indoor leisure centres or facilities), funfairs, theme parks, adventure parks and activities, and bingo halls, must stop taking orders at 10pm and must be closed by 11pm.
 This will include takeaways but delivery services can continue after 10pm.

 Customers must eat and drink at a table in any premises selling food and drink to consume on site.
 In licensed premises, food and drink must be ordered from, and served at, a table.